 The very different sleep pattern of bettas is that they sleep less and the reason for this is betta fish are bred in captivity.
 And even if your aquarium is completely safe, the natural instinct of your betta is to sleep lightly.

 Bettas, which are very active during the day, do most of their sleep at night.
-This is one of the reasons it is a good idea to have a light on your betta tank.
-As with humans, the day / night cycle gives your fish a chance to relax.
+However this also is why it is ideal to light up the betta tank.
+Just like with humans, the cycle of day and night helps the fish relax.
 This makes your betta a good sleeping companion, as it does not need light at night.

 However, like humans, some lazy betta also like to sleep during the day.
 Especially in an aquarium where they don’t need to fight for territorial domination and get natural foods.